25% off all 2020 Summer Courses

 UCSC Extension students can apply for a private student loan that includes course fees and textbook costs.
 You do not need to be enrolled in a degree program, but you do need to declare candidacy in one of our certificate programs.

 UCSC Extension does not endorse any financial institution.
 We have, however, worked with lenders on the list below.
 They offer competitive loans to students in continuing education programs.
+To learn about other financing options, visitWays to Finance Your Education.

 How the Loan Process Works